Quackers29/CC-Towns/README.md

   # Settings
   Generic settings for the town, town name etc and possibly Company takeover - Player pays to capture the town under a team name.
   # Map
-  Rudimentry map of towns location compared to surrounding towns, can zoom in and out.
+  Rudimentary map of towns location compared to surrounding towns, can zoom in and out.

   # Misc
   Slow auto trading of each town to surrounding towns, slow development of towns over time.